Immigrant Entrepreneur Hall of Fame: Bahram Akradi

 After the sale, Akradi was resolute on making his own gym a reality.
 He liquidated all his personal assets and opened a 27,000-square foot club in a Brooklyn Park, Minnesota, location where three other clubs had already failed.
 Akradi set a goal to sell 2,700 memberships in a year and he made it with 2,702.

-Today, Life Time Fitness nearly 100 locations in 28 markets, including the U.S. and Canada, plus nutritional products, a healthy lifestyle magazine called Experience Life, athletic events, full-service spas and cafes, personal training, health education, and corporate wellness programs.
+Today, Life Time Fitness 112 locations in 32 markets, including the U.S. and Canada, plus nutritional products, a healthy lifestyle magazine called Experience Life, athletic events, full-service spas and cafes, personal training, health education, and corporate wellness programs.

 Akradi himself continues to challenge his abilities.
 He competes in and organizes “Leadville races” and “Leadman triathlons,” the latter comprising a 3.1-mile swim, 140-mile bike and 13.6-mile run.